Eclipsed X-ray Bursts from Magnetar SGR J1935+2154 and the Fireball Measurements: Introduction

-In this Letter, we aim to search for eclipse-like features in the X-ray bursts of the magnetar SGR J1935+2154 and develop a geometric model to interpret these light curves.
-Using GECAM and Fermi/GBM data, we identify several long bursts showing plateau-like profiles and perform eclipse model fittings to constrain the viewing angle and fireball distances.
+In this work, we aim to search for eclipse-like features in the X-ray bursts of the prolific magnetar SGR J1935+2154 and develop a geometric model to interpret these light curves.
+Using GECAM and Fermi/Gamma-ray Burst Monitor (GBM) data, we identify several long bursts exhibiting eclipse-like features and perform eclipse model fits to constrain the viewing angle, fireball size, and distance to the magnetar.
 These results provide new insights into the spatial configuration of magnetar fireballs and their possible origin.

-Section \ref{sec:eclipse_sign} describes the eclipse X-ray bursts from SGR J1935+2154, including the data analysis and model fittings.
-Section \ref{sec:dicuss} presents the discussion and summary of our results.
-The details of data reduction and spectral analysis are presented in Appendix \ref{appxsec:data_reduct} and \ref{appxsec:spec_analys}, respectively.
+The structure of this paper is as follows: Section \ref{sec:eclipse_sign} describes the eclipse X-ray bursts from SGR J1935+2154, including the data analysis and model fittings.
+Sections \ref{sec:dicuss} and \ref{sec:summary} present the discussion and summary of our results, respectively.
+The details of data reduction and spectral analysis are presented in Appendices \ref{appxsec:data_reduct} and \ref{appxsec:spec_analys}, respectively.